lieuwex/MahGister/README.md

 Build with `grunt`.

-Install with `npm install -g MahGister`.
+Install with `npm install -g mahgister`.

 Show commands with `MahGister --help`.